-- To help students become more familiar with the Key Terms of this module, the teacher can use the vocabulary list for a classroom Word Wall or integrate the vocabulary into classroom word games during review sessions. - To help the students see personal relevance, suggest that they have a private conversation with their parents to discuss family characteristics, such as facial traits, height, family history of diseases, etc. - The teacher may need to address student misconceptions by emphasizing these important concepts: - A variety of traits within a population are normal and healthy. - In sexually reproduced organisms, the offspring MUST be different from each of the parents, because the offspring carries a new combination of DNA from two different sources. - Just because an individual has a particular allele for a gene does not mean that the allele will show up in their physical appearance. - Sometimes the offspring has a mutation that neither parent had. - Genes in the DNA of the cell's nucleus carry specific codes, but those codes must be transcribed by mRNA, which then delivers the message to the cell's ribosomes where the code is translated into protein molecules that make the traits show up.
+- To help students become more familiar with the Key Terms of this module, the teacher can use the vocabulary list for a classroom Word Wall or integrate the vocabulary into classroom word games during review sessions. - To help the students see personal relevance, suggest that they have a private conversation with their parents to discuss family characteristics, such as facial traits, height, family history of diseases, etc. - The teacher may need to address student misconceptions by emphasizing these important concepts:

+- We can call genes "the building blocks of all living things," but, the genes themselves are the instructions for putting the building blocks together. - In sexually reproduced organisms, the offspring MUST be different from each of the parents, because the offspring carries a new combination of DNA from two different sources. - Chromosomes carry coded instructions because chromosomes are made of long strands of DNA.
+Sections of DNA are the genes, which are the codes for building specific traits.
+Alleles are alternate forms of the same gene. - Just because an individual has a particular allele for a gene does not mean that the allele will show up in their physical appearance. - Because of mutation, sometimes the offspring has an allele that neither parent had.
+The new allele can be beneficial, neutral, or harmful. - All humans are born with the ability to digest milk.
+As the person gets older, they can eat other foods and some people lose their ability to digest lactose, a sugar found in milk products.
+They become "lactose intolerant."
+On the other hand, Lactase persistence is a trait which allows a person to continue producing lactase, the enzyme for digesting lactose.
+These people do not have problems with food containing lactose. - Genes in the DNA of the chromosomes carry specific codes, but those codes must be transcribed by mRNA, which then delivers the message to the cell's ribosomes where the code is translated into protein molecules that make the traits show up.
 This is called gene expression.
-Just because a particular gene is present in an organism's cells does not mean that the code will become a trait. - Environmental factors can also influence gene expression.
+Just because a particular gene is present in an organism's cells does not mean that the code will become a trait. - Environmental factors can also influence gene expression. - Cells throughout the body (somatic cells) carry a double-set of chromosomes, one from each parent.
+However, the reproductive cells (sex cells) carry only one chromosome from each pair. - Punnett Squares are tools for making predictions of what combinations of alleles are possible, but they do not predict what will happen. - o The relationship between "dominant" and "recessive" alleles is not about strength or domination.
+It is more about whether the dominant allele is present or not. - Most body traits are polygenic, influenced by more than one pair of genes.